-Usually the interviews are conducted completely face-to-face.
+Due to the Corona pandemic, the interviews should preferably be conducted completely as a computer assisted telephone interview.Only at the explicit request of the target person and the interviewer, the interview could be conducted face-to-face.
 The questionnaire asks for a series of items of operational information (e.g. turnover, investments, total wages and salaries), about which in principle the establishment ought to be capable of providing, but which cannot always be spontaneously recalled by the person being interviewed.
-In such cases the interviewer can leave the questionnaire at the establishment, so that the person being interviewed can look up the missing information and then complete the questionnaire.
+In such cases the interviewer can leave the questionnaire at the establishment or as a CAWI questionnaire for self-completion.
+The person being interviewed can look up the missing information and then complete the questionnaire.
 At the request of the establishment the questionnaire can also be left for total self-completion.
-In both cases, it is the interviewer's task to collect the completed questionnaire from the establishment.
-The majority of establishments are interviewed completely face-to-face (cf. also Table 7 in section 5.2).
+In both cases, it is the interviewer's task to collect the completed questionnaire from the establishment or to ensure that the questionnaire is finalized in CAWI.
+The majority of establishments are interviewed by telephone (cf. also Table 5 in section 5.2).
 The option of self-completion (partly or fully) is taken up most frequently by larger establishments.

 This approach leads to a response rate that is stable at a high level and ensures a high data quality (cf. chapter 5 and 6): this is because the option of self-completion often results in more precise information than in purely face-to-face interviews with a higher number of missing values in terms of "don't know" or very approximate estimates.
-In turn the use of trained interviewers leads to fewer errors in the completed questionnaires in principle compared to the purely mail questionnaires, and the proportion of missing information is lower.
+In turn the use of trained interviewers leads to fewer errors in the completed questionnaires in principle compared to the purely mail questionnaires, and the proportion of missing information is lower.10